EdoardoLaGreca/scrtp/README.md

  - the **GLFW dependencies** ([here](https://github.com/go-gl/glfw#installation))

-You do not need the client to run the server and vice versa.
+The client and the server do not have a strict dependency on each other, you can build one or the other independently.
+However, since they use a client-server architecture, you need a client to connect to the server and you need a server to share one or more windows to clients.

 ### Client